FindMySchool LogoFindMySchool

 The school's oversubscription criteria follow standard patterns: looked-after children and those with Education, Health and Care Plans naming the school receive priority, followed by siblings of current pupils and then distance from the school.
 There is no entrance examination, and the school operates as non-selective.

-Open evenings typically run in October, with the next scheduled for Thursday 2nd October 2025, from 4pm to 7pm, for September 2026 entry.
+Open evenings typically run in October for September entry the following year.
 Families considering the school should contact the admissions team on 01582 884 100 or via email to arrange visits.
 The Central Admissions Team, based at The Vale Academy, manages in-year applications for families moving to the area.

 Sixth form admissions operate through the Advantage Schools Sixth Form website.
 Entry requirements vary by course, with A-level subjects typically requiring specific GCSE grades in relevant subjects.
 The sixth form welcomes both internal progression from Year 11 and external applicants from other schools.